castedo/bpdf-spec/doc.md

 `<contrib-id>` has exactly one attribute with value `contrib-id-type="orcid"`.

 **Criterion #12150**:
-`<contrib-id>` contains only text content of a valid ORCID including the `https://orcid.org/` prefix.
+`<contrib-id>` contains text-only content of a valid ORCID including the `https://orcid.org/` prefix.